-The project overall objective is to reinforce the capacities of public administrations at regional and sub-regional level within the territories covered by SHERPA so as to improve energy efficiency in their public buildings’ stock.
-To do so, a transnational, holistic and peer-to-peer model will be developed so as to work on the main barriers related to EEB strategies in public buildings, namely: governance structures; information gathering and usage; awareness and training of responsible staff; and financing of actions.
+The project overall objective was to reinforce the capacities of public administrations at regional and sub-regional level within the territories covered by SHERPA to improve energy efficiency in their public buildings’ stock.
+To do so, a transnational, holistic and peer-to-peer model has been developed to work on the main barriers related to EEB strategies in public buildings, namely: governance structures; information gathering and usage; awareness and training of responsible staff; and financing of actions.

-The model will first be tested within the partner regions and some of their municipalities (WP3).
-Later, the transferring (WP4) and capitalisation (WP5) process will involve further municipalities of these partner regions as well as the associated partner regions and some of their municipalities.
+The model has first been tested within the partner regions and some of their municipalities (WP3).
+Later, the transferring (WP4) and capitalisation (WP5) process has involved further municipalities of these partner regions as well as the associated partner regions and some of their municipalities.

-100 EEB projects in public buildings belonging to regional or local governments among the partner regions will be developed during the testing phase.
-The capitalisation phase will entail another 100 EEB projects in public buildings belonging to other municipalities within partner regions or to regional and local governments within the associated partner regions.
+100 EEB projects in public buildings belonging to regional or local governments among the partner regions has been developed during the testing phase.
+The capitalisation phase entailed another 100 EEB projects in public buildings belonging to other municipalities within partner regions or to regional and local governments within the associated partner regions.

-The idea is to test the model using a sample of 1000 public buildings belonging to regional or local governments across the 8 partner regions involved in SHERPA, among which 100 public buildings will have finalised EEB projects with financing at the end of SHERPA duration.
+The idea was to test the model using sample of 1000 public buildings belonging to regional or local governments across the 8 partner regions involved in SHERPA, among which 100 public buildings have finalised EEB projects with financing at the end of SHERPA duration.

-At the same time, these buildings will serve to develop a learning-by-doing training and awareness process involving the people responsible for the buildings within each partner region and to identify the best financing scheme to implement the cost-effective EEB measures.
+At the same time, these buildings served to develop a learning-by-doing training and awareness process involving the people responsible for the buildings within each partner region and to identify the best financing scheme to implement the cost-effective EEB measures.

-The public administration partners will provide access to and information from their buildings to undertake the testing.
-CIMNE will adapt their existing IT big data solutions to handle data inputs and provide insight based on the analysis.
-CRES and IVE will participate in this work providing additional expertise to CIMNE and support to the public administrations.
-The 8 partner regions should participate in the four pilot activities and in general in all the testing process in order to integrate the knowledge generated in their own regional strategy.
+The public administration partners provided access to and information from their buildings to undertake the testing.
+CIMNE has adapted their existing IT big data solutions to handle data inputs and provide insight based on the analysis.
+CRES and IVE participated in this work providing additional expertise to CIMNE and support to the public administrations.
+The 8 partner regions participated in the four pilot activities and in general in all the testing process in order to integrate the knowledge generated in their own regional strategy.

-The four fields of intervention and test are selected considering the main barriers that public owners, managers, planners and designers of public buildings face when dealing with EEB projects.
+The four fields of intervention and test were selected considering the main barriers that public owners, managers, planners and designers of public buildings face when dealing with EEB projects.

-The aim of the transferring phase is to ensure results from the testing phase are transferred to as many municipalities and regions as possible within the SHERPA territories and further across the Mediterranean area in order for them to know about SHERPA and be aware of the possibilities to implement EEB projects in public buildings.
+The aim of the transferring phase was to ensure results from the testing phase are transferred to as many municipalities and regions as possible within the SHERPA territories and further across the Mediterranean area for them to know about SHERPA and be aware of the possibilities to implement EEB projects in public buildings.

-This transferring phase will be based on the preliminary study carried out during the testing phase, which output will be a roadmap document to develop and implement EEB strategies, and also on the evaluation of the pilot activities’ results.
+This transferring phase has been based on the preliminary study carried out during the testing phase, which output has been a roadmap document to develop and implement EEB strategies, and on the evaluation of the pilot activities’ results.

-The transferring phase will produce three main outputs, namely:
+The transferring phase has produced three main outputs, namely:

 - a Transferring Plan to coordinate corresponding activities and events